AICoE/elyra-aidevsecops-tutorial/docs/source/setup-initial-environment.md

 3. Select `Large` for container size.

-4. Insert the environment variables required using add button in JupyterLab UI:
+4. Insert the environment variables required using the add button in JupyterLab UI:

 - `AWS_ACCESS_KEY_ID`
 - `AWS_SECRET_ACCESS_KEY`